History of Moldova: Formation of the Principality

 The foundation of Moldavia is attributed to the Vlach (an old exonym for Romanian) noblemen Dragoş of Bedeu, from the Voivodeship of Maramureș, who had been ordered in 1343 (1285 after other sources) by the Hungarian king to establish a defense for the historic Kingdom of Hungary against the Tatars, and Bogdan I of Cuhea, another Romanian from Maramureș, who became the first independent prince of Moldavia, when he rejected Hungarian authority in 1359.
 Bogdan I left his lands from Maramureș with his army and part of the Romanian population, by crossing the mountains to the east, after entering in conflict with the Hungarian rulers.
+From the 14th century onward, Turkic documents would refer to Moldova as "Kara-Boğdan", or "Black Bogdan", thanks to the success of his dynasty.

 Moldova also had rich political relations with Poland.
 In 1387, the great hospodar of Moldova, Peter I, paid a feudal tribute to the Polish king.
-For the next one hundred and fifty years, relations between Moldova and Poland were periodically friendly, and occasionally conflict.
+For the next one hundred and fifty years, relations between Moldova and Poland were periodically friendly, and only occasional conflicts.

 The greatest Moldavian personality was prince Stephen the Great, who ruled from 1457 to 1504.
 He fought the Hungarian Kingdom, the Polish Kingdom and the Ottoman Empire, with success, for the most part of his rule.

+Ottoman Suzerainty

 Stephen III was succeeded by increasingly weaker princes, and in 1538 Moldavia became a vassal of the Ottoman Empire, to which it owed a percentage of the internal revenue, that in time rose to 10%.
 Moldavia was forbidden to have foreign relations to the detriment of the Ottoman Empire (although at times the country managed to circumvent this interdiction), but was allowed internal autonomy, including sole authority over foreign trade.
 Turks were legally forbidden to own land or build religious establishments in Moldavia.
+In 1574, a major uprising took place there under the treachery of John III the Terrible.
+Despite a number of successes, he eventually died in the Battle of Cahul and the uprising was suppressed.
 Prince Vasile Lupu had secured the Moldavian throne in 1634 after a series of complicated intrigues, and managed to hold it for twenty years.
 Lupu was a capable administrator and a brilliant financier, and soon was the richest man in the Christian East.
 Judiciously placed gifts kept him on good terms with the Ottoman authorities.

 In the 18th century, the territory of Moldavia often became a transit or war zone during conflicts between the Ottomans, Austrians, and Russians.
 In 1774, following a victory in a war against the Ottomans, Russia occupied Christian Moldavia, still a vassal of the Ottoman Empire at the time.
 In 1775, the Habsburg monarchy annexed ca 11% of the territory of Moldavia, which became known as Bukovina.
 By the Treaty of Bucharest following the Russo-Turkish War (1806–1812), Russia had annexed further 50% of its territory, which became known as Bessarabia.